 They just don’t make lumber like they used to.
 Yes, trees are working their darndest to grow and gather our emissions to make pure, delightful O2 but we’re not giving them as much time as we once did.
 We learned from the Superior Hardwoods of Montana website, that old-growth refers to trees that have reached full maturity.
 “The more slowly a tree grows, the denser the fiber becomes.”
 In short, new lumber is generally less dense than reclaimed lumber.
 When you invest in reclaimed lumber, you’re probably getting better quality wood too.

 “The cumulative energy used to make virgin lumber in comparison to the reclaimed variety was found to be about 11 to 13 times more.”

-At our materials reuse location, we often receive reclaimed lumber as a donation from contractors and/or community members.
+At our materials reuse location, we often receive local lumber that’s reclaimed as a donation from contractors and/or community members.
 If you’re in need, please don’t hesitate reaching out at (303) 419-5418 or stopping by 6400 Arapahoe Rd., in Boulder.
 You’ll absolutely get a great deal PLUS your purchase helps divert usable materials from the landfill.
 With the support of our community, we divert nearly 4 million pounds of building materials each year.
 Learn more about the materials that we frequently have in stock here.